 Marist Math Qualification Exam Information:

-- A qualification exam will be administered in March 2015 from 9 to 11 a.m. at Marist High School.
+- A qualification exam is administered in the spring at Marist High School.

 - Students should enter at the main office.